 LEGALITY...
 The Bonds are offered when, as and if issued, and accepted by the Underwriters and subject to the approving opinion of the Attorney General of Texas and the opinion of McCall, Parkhurst & Horton L.L.P., Bond Counsel, Dallas, Texas (see Appendix D, "Form of Bond Counsel's Opinion").
-Certain legal matters will be passed upon for the Underwriters by Fulbright & Jaworski LLP, Dallas, Texas, a member of Norton Rose Fulbright, Counsel for the Underwriters.
+Certain legal matters will be passed upon for the Underwriters by Norton Rose Fulbright US LLP, Dallas, Texas, counsel for the Underwriters.

-DELIVERY ...
-It is expected that the Bonds will be available for delivery through The Depository Trust Company on or about August 15, 2013.
+DELIVERY . . .
+It is expected that the Bonds will be available for delivery through DTC on or about July 6, 2023.